-Sophisticated drones and cameras from WIT's Department of Architecture are being used for controlled flights over €115m Bausch + Lomb expansion
+Sophisticated drones and cameras from SETU's Department of Architecture are being used for controlled flights over €115m Bausch + Lomb expansion

 The Building Information Modelling Collective (BIMC) Research Group in WIT’s Department of Architecture is collaborating with Bausch + Lomb’s expansion works in Waterford city.